psychemedia/sin-eater-resources/src/_identity_fiona_macleod.md

 William Sharp / Fiona Macleod 1855 – 1905

 William Sharp / Fiona Macleod
 William Sharp was truly a Victorian man of mystery.
 He was a forerunner and pioneer of the present time in so many ways — poet, novelist, biographer and friend of many prominent Victorian pioneers such as W.B.Yeats, Dante Gabriel Rosetti and John Arthur Goodchild.
-He also was impelled to invent for himself a completely ‘other' secret life with a second identity as Fiona (a name he invented!)
-Macleod who wrote about her life in the Scottish Isles tapping into the ancient Celtic oral traditions with their stories of fairies, spirits and nature beings from what she called ‘the green world.'
-Writing to Goodchild in the dedicatory introduction to ‘The Winged Destiny' she wrote of Iona, ‘Do you, too, not hold Iona, motherland of all my dreams, as something rare and apart, one who has her own  lovely solitude and her own solitary loveliness that is like no other loveliness?
+He also was impelled to invent for himself a completely 'other' secret life with a second identity as Fiona (a name he invented!)
+Macleod who wrote about her life in the Scottish Isles tapping into the ancient Celtic oral traditions with their stories of fairies, spirits and nature beings from what she called 'the green world.'
+Writing to Goodchild in the dedicatory introduction to 'The Winged Destiny' she wrote of Iona, 'Do you, too, not hold Iona, motherland of all my dreams, as something rare and apart, one who has her own  lovely solitude and her own solitary loveliness that is like no other loveliness?
 In your heart, as in mine, it lies an island of revelation and peace.'
-These writings became so popular at the time that she was listed in the social directory of ‘Who's Who' from 1899-1905.
-Yet few guessed at the identity of Fiona Macleod, an identity that even his wife, Elizabeth, kept hidden as did his ‘secret lover' Edith Wingate Rider.
+These writings became so popular at the time that she was listed in the social directory of 'Who's Who' from 1899-1905.
+Yet few guessed at the identity of Fiona Macleod, an identity that even his wife, Elizabeth, kept hidden as did his 'secret lover' Edith Wingate Rider.
 From 1893-1905 Sharp wrote as Fiona Macleod and revealed a treasury of ancient Faery Lore dealing with both Christian and pre-Christian beliefs, revealing unknown aspects of the life of St.Columba and several beautiful stories of the Christ child.
 Sharp, as Macleod, found it easy to step between the worlds and write enchanting prose, poetry and plays about the ancient Celtic world, revealing the lost traces of the old Gaelic traditions for the first time in the English language.